RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 ---

-[Prometheus](https://prometheus.io/) exposes an endpoint serving generated metric values.
-The Prometheus add-on is a Prometheus server that comes pre-configured to scrape Mixer endpoints to collect the exposed metrics.
-It provides a mechanism for persistent storage and querying of Istio metrics.
+[Prometheus](https://prometheus.io/) will periodically _scrape_ applications to retrieve their metrics (by default on the `/metrics` endpoint of the application).
+The Prometheus add-on for Istio is a Prometheus server that comes pre-configured to _scrape_ Istio Mixer endpoints to collect its exposed metrics.
+It provides a mechanism for persistent storage and querying of those metrics metrics.

 Go to **istio-system** overview page in [OpenShift web console]({{ CONSOLE_URL}}){:target="_blank"} and click on the **Prometheus** route link: